-44. Persons holding office under the Statute repealed by paragraph 45 are deemed, with the necessary changes, to be holding office under the corresponding provisions of this Statute unless this is inconsistent with this Statute, the Private Act or the Higher Education Act.
+46. Persons holding office under the Statute repealed by paragraph 47, are deemed, with the necessary changes, to be holding office under the corresponding provisions of this Statute unless this is inconsistent with this Statute or the Higher Education Act.